Chauncey Billups

-Chauncey Ray Billups (born September 25, 1976) is an American professional basketball coach and former player who is the head coach for the Portland Trail Blazers of the National Basketball Association (NBA).
-He played 17 seasons in the NBA.
+Chauncey Ray Billups (born September 25, 1976) is an American professional basketball coach and former player who is the head coach of the Portland Trail Blazers of the National Basketball Association (NBA).
 After playing college basketball with the Colorado Buffaloes, he was selected third overall in the 1997 NBA draft by the Boston Celtics.
-A five-time NBA All-Star, a three-time All-NBA selection and two-time NBA All-Defensive selection, Billups played for the Celtics, Toronto Raptors, Denver Nuggets, Minnesota Timberwolves, Detroit Pistons, New York Knicks, and Los Angeles Clippers during his NBA career.
-He won the NBA Finals MVP in 2004 after helping the Pistons beat the Los Angeles Lakers in the Finals, and was given the nickname "Mr. Big Shot" for making late-game shots with Detroit.
+Billups spent the majority of his 17-year basketball career playing for the Detroit Pistons, where he won the NBA Finals MVP in 2004 after helping the Pistons beat the Los Angeles Lakers in the Finals.
+He was given the nickname "Mr. Big Shot" for making late-game shots with Detroit.
+A five-time NBA All-Star, a three-time All-NBA selection, and two-time NBA All-Defensive selection, Billups also played for the Toronto Raptors, Denver Nuggets, Minnesota Timberwolves, New York Knicks, and Los Angeles Clippers during his NBA career.
+He was inducted into the Naismith Memorial Basketball Hall of Fame in 2024.

+Billups worked as a studio analyst after his retiring from playing in 2014.
 The Pistons retired his No. 1 jersey in 2016.

-Billups worked as a studio analyst after his retiring from playing in 2014.
 He started coaching as an assistant for the Los Angeles Clippers during the 2020–21 season.
 Billups was appointed as head coach of the Trail Blazers in 2021.

+In October 2025, Billups was arrested by the Federal Bureau of Investigation (FBI) for his alleged involvement in an illegal gambling scheme.

 High school career

-Born in Denver, Colorado, Billups graduated from George Washington High School of Denver in 1995.
+Born in Denver, Colorado, Billups graduated from George Washington High School in 1995.
 At George Washington, he was a four-time All-State first team pick, Colorado Mr. Basketball three times, and Colorado Player of the Year as a sophomore and as a junior.
 He started on varsity as a freshman.
 He was selected to the 1995 McDonald's All-American Team but did not play due to a shoulder injury.

 College career

-For college, Billups chose the University of Colorado Boulder over Kansas, Georgia Tech, University of California-Berkeley, and Oklahoma State.
-He averaged 18.5 points, 5.1 assists, and 5.6 rebounds per game over his two seasons with the Buffaloes.
+For college, Billups chose the University of Colorado Boulder over Kansas, Georgia Tech, University of California-Berkeley and Oklahoma State.
+He averaged 18.5 points, 5.1 assists and 5.6 rebounds per game over his two seasons with the Buffaloes.
 In the 1996–97 season, he was named to the All-Big 12 Conference First Team, the Basketball Times All-American First Team, and Consensus 2nd team All-American.
 That same season, Colorado finished second in the Big 12 conference with an overall record of 22–10.
 Billups then led the Buffaloes to their first NCAA tournament appearance in 28 years.
 As a 9-seed, Billups and the Buffalos upset the 8-seed Indiana Hoosiers 80–62 but then lost to the North Carolina Tar Heels 56–73.
-Billups averaged 17.5 points, 5.5 rebounds, and 3.0 assists per game.
+Billups averaged 17.5 points, 5.5 rebounds and 3.0 assists per game.